AES Video Encryption – The Ultimate Guide to Streaming Video Security [2024 Update]

-The live video streaming market is predicted to be worth $102.09 billion by 2023.
+The global live video streaming market is predicted to be worth $129.80 billion in 2024 and grow to $865.85 billion by 2034, with a compound annual growth rate (CAGR) of 20.90%.
 The rise of this industry has coincided with the growth of the internet and the trend towards virtual event attendance, distance learning, remote work, and the development of video for marketing and sales.

 The downside to the explosive growth of live streaming is that cybersecurity threats are also rising.
-Security firms are reporting an increase in a variety of different cybersecurity threats, such as:
+Security firms are reporting an increase in a variety of different cybersecurity threats in 2024, such as:

 • Piracy